RSA numbers: RSA-100

+RSA-100 is often used to benchmark new factorization software or new hardware.

-It takes four hours to repeat this factorization using the program Msieve on a 2200 MHz Athlon 64 processor.
+As of December 2009, it took four hours to repeat this factorization using the program Msieve on a 2200 MHz Athlon 64 processor.

-The number can be factorized in 72 minutes on overclocked to 3.5 GHz Intel Core2 Quad q9300, using GGNFS and Msieve binaries running by distributed version of the factmsieve Perl script.
+As of June 2015, the number could be factorized in 72 minutes on overclocked to 3.5 GHz Intel Core2 Quad q9300, using GGNFS and Msieve binaries running by distributed version of the factmsieve Perl script.

+As of June 2025, the number was factored in 108 seconds on 32 Epyc 9174 server cores using YAFU's implementation of the self initializing quadratic sieve.

+As of January 2026, the number was reported to have been factored in 4 minutes and 57 seconds on an NVIDIA RTX 5070 Ti, the first such factorization on a complete quadratic sieve factorization pipeline on GPU.

 RSA-110

 RSA-110 has 110 decimal digits (364 bits), and was factored in April 1992 by Arjen K. Lenstra and Mark S. Manasse in approximately one month.

 The number can be factorized in less than four hours on overclocked to 3.5 GHz Intel Core2 Quad q9300, using GGNFS and Msieve binaries running by distributed version of the factmsieve Perl script.

 The value and factorization are as follows: